mercator-ocean/copernicus-marine-toolbox/doc/usage/subset-usage.rst

   The progress bar showed when using the ``subset`` command will be correlated to the chunk size used.
   The lower the chunk size, the more tasks you will see in the progress bar.

+To sum up, the ``--chunk-size-limit`` option allows you to play with the chunk size of the process.
+The bigger the chunk size, the bigger the individual process will be (in terms of memory usage) and the bigger the ressources needed.
+If the chunk size is too small, many tasks are being created and handled by dask which means a consequent dask graph need to be handled.
+The latter can lead to huge overhead and slow down the process.